Japanese Barberry Trade-up Days

 Like many invasive species, Japanese barberry was introduced to the United States as an ornamental.
 Its hardy nature and red berries made it an attractive addition to landscapes in the late nineteenth century.
 Unfortunately, those qualities also allow it to spread voraciously beyond garden boundaries and into nearby natural areas.
 Unappetizing to deer because of its thorny stems, barberry is left unchecked and quickly takes over - pushing out native plant species and severely reducing the amount of wildlife that can live in an area.
 Additionally, research shows that a barberry's dense foliage creates a perfect, humid climate for blacklegged ticks that carry Lyme disease - a fact that also creates a public health risk.

 ISN is giving landowners the opportunity to trade-in Japanese barberry for a coupon good for a non-invasive alternative*.
-Hosted at the Boardman River Nature Center, Manistee Conservation District, and Grow Benzie, pre-registered individuals can bring in their removed barberry shrubs to be disposed of correctly.
-In exchange, they will be given a coupon to a local nursery that participates in ISN's Go Beyond Beauty program.
-This ensures that any replacement plant will be non-invasive and support an array of wildlife!
+Hosted at the new ISN Offices and Manistee Conservation District, pre-registered individuals can bring in their removed barberry shrubs to be disposed of correctly.
+In exchange, they will be given a coupon to a local horticultural business that participates in ISN's Go Beyond Beauty program.
+This ensures that any replacement plant or service will be non-invasive and support an array of wildlife!
 This is a great opportunity to transition your landscape to one that does not threaten nearby natural areas.
-Join us at these 2023 events to exchange barberry for coupons (pre-registration required):
+2024 events:

-*Each Japanese barberry plant returned will result in the receipt of a $5.00 coupon.
+*Each Japanese barberry plant exchanged will result in the receipt of a $5.00 coupon.
 A household may receive up to $50.00 in coupons.